onnx/turnkeyml/docs/lemonade/getting_started.md

     lemonade -i facebook/opt-125m huggingface-load llm-prompt -p "Hello, my thoughts are"
 ```

-The LLM will run on CPU with your provided prompt, and the LLM's response to your prompt will be printed to the screen.
+The LLM will run with your provided prompt, and the LLM's response to your prompt will be printed to the screen.
 You can replace the `"Hello, my thoughts are"` with any prompt you like.

 You can also replace the `facebook/opt-125m` with any Hugging Face checkpoint you like, including LLaMA-2, Phi-2, Qwen, Mamba, etc.

-You can also set the `--device` argument in `huggingface-load` to load your LLM on a different device.
+You can also set the `--device` argument in `oga-load` and `huggingface-load` to load your LLM on a different device.

 Run `lemonade huggingface-load -h` and `lemonade llm-prompt -h` to learn more about those tools.